-With so many university courses to pick from, deciding what to study can be a long process - so start by narrowing down your degree options
+With so many university courses to pick from, deciding what to study can be a long process, so make a start by narrowing down your degree options

-Bachelors degrees are the most popular undergraduate route into higher education, and they span the range of subject disciplines - from environmental sciences, health and psychology, to law, history and English literature.
+Bachelors degrees are the most popular undergraduate route into higher education.
+They span a range of subject disciplines, including:

-Most Bachelors degrees last from three to four years if studied full time, with assessment made through a combination of written exams, assignments and group projects.
-In many cases, they'll include opportunities to spend a year abroad or in industry.
+Most Bachelors degrees last three to four years if studied full time, with assessment made through a combination of:

 To find out more about the full range of UK qualifications, read our guide to qualifications.